Case Study

 Brand Story

-Email remains the world’s most pervasive interface.
-Mailbuttons was founded on a simple idea: if teams could trigger powerful AI workflows from any inbox, adoption would be instant and universal.
+Email remains the world's most pervasive interface.
+I founded Mailbuttons on a simple idea: if teams could trigger powerful AI workflows from any inbox, adoption would be instant and universal.
 No new app.
 No complex rollouts.
 Just send an email and get results.

 By combining Rust's reliability with pragmatic AI integrations, Mailbuttons turns everyday messages into high-trust, auditable automations that scale from a single contributor to global operations.